 Learn more about

-Paying an LA traffic ticket fine means different things to different drivers.
-For some, it means they’re admitting guilt (pleading guilty); for others, it means they don’t want to contest the charge (no contest).
+Paying a Louisiana traffic ticket fine means different things to different drivers.
+For some, it means they're admitting guilt (pleading "guilty"); for others, it means they don't want to contest the charge (no contest).

-Additional consequences and outcome depend on the driver and the city or parish in which he received the ticket.
+Additional consequences and outcomes depend on the driver and the city or parish in which he received the traffic ticket.

-- You might avoid court altogether and pay online or by mail (see below).
+- You might avoid court altogether and pay your traffic ticket online or by mail (see below).

-- Certain offenses are recorded on your Problem Driver Pointer System record.
+- Certain traffic offenses are recorded on your Problem Driver Pointer System record.

-- You could lose your license to suspension or revocation, depending on the violation.
+- You could lose your LA driver's license to suspension or revocation, depending on the type of moving violation.